MichaelCurrin/dev-resources/resources/web/html/icons/github-topics.md

 ## Available icons

-See all PNGs files available listed here:
+See all files available listed here:

 - [topics](https://github.com/github/explore/tree/master/topics) directory of `github/explore` repo.

+Open a PNG you want.

+Right-click and the _Download_ button and copy the link target.

 ## URL sample